 Snowflake Features and Capabilities

 Snowflake takes care of all the database management and assures the best performance when tables are queried.
 All one needs to do is create tables, load the data, and query it.
-One need not create partitions, indexes like in RDBMS or run vacuum operations like in Redshift either.
+One need not create partitions, and indexes like in RDBMS or run vacuum operations like in Redshift either.

 The details of how Snowflake accomplishes this can be best understood by knowing the Snowflake Table structures and its principal concepts.

 Two principal concepts used by Snowflake to physically maintain Table Structures for best performance are:

 Snowflake stores the data in a table using a columnar fashion divided into a number of micro-partitions which are contiguous units of storage of size around 50 MB to 500 MB of uncompressed data.
 You can read more on micro-partitions here.
 Unlike traditional databases, partitions aren’t static and aren’t defined and maintained by users but are automatically managed by the Snowflake Data Warehouse in a dynamic fashion.